Category: EasternLoop2016

 A Time Of Firsts

-The plan was to stay a week on the outer banks of North Carolina enjoying the Kitty Hawk area.
-Mother Nature threw a monkey wrench in our plans though with Hurricane Mathew so we only stayed for three days.
-We crammed everything we could into those three days and in the process totally fell in love with the area.
+The plan was to stay a week on the outer banks of North Carolina enjoying the Kitty Hawk area and soaking up the coastal life.
+Mother Nature threw a monkey wrench in our plans with Hurricane Mathew so we were only able to stay for three days.
+Guys, we crammed everything we possibly could into those three days and somewhere in the process…we totally fell in love with the area.

-My main reason for going to the area was to visit The Wright Brothers National Memorial.
-In the photo above you can see the original buildings the Wright Brothers lived and worked in while they were at Kill Devil Hills trying to get their contraption to fly.
-You can also see the Memorial up on the hill.
-This is the first and biggest memorial to be built for someone while they were still living.
+Our main reason for going to the area was to visit The Wright Brothers National Memorial.
+In the photo above you can see the original buildings the Wright Brothers lived and worked in while they were at Kill Devil Hills trying to get their “contraption” to fly.
+Can you see the Memorial up on the hill to the left?
+That is the first and biggest memorial to be built for someone while they were still living.

 There’s a neat little area set up that shows what that first attempt looked like with the Wright Brothers and the few guys they had helping.
 Notice it’s on sand?
 That’s because when the Wright Brothers were there the area was more like a desert.
 Not much grass and no trees.
 Go look up a picture of it on the interwebs.
 You’ll be surprised at how different it looked back then.

-We only made it to one of the area’s lighthouses since our time was cut short, but it was a really neat lighthouse and it was one of the Visitor Center’s for the Cape Hatteras National Seashore.
+We were only able to make it to one of the area’s lighthouses since our time was cut short, but it was a really neat lighthouse and it was one of the Visitor Center’s for the Cape Hatteras National Seashore.
 We didn’t make it all the way down to Cape Hatteras either…but, that’s ok.
 We’ll just have to go back and visit the area again.

 After talking to our neighbors (hi neighbors!) we decided to go to Corolla Beach and try to find the wild horses.
 We didn’t see them, but we had fun driving on the beach!